stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 11 - Classification.md

 ## Order Of Concepts

 To add to the previous list, some expert claim that _qualia_ (concepts more abstract than exemplar) are difficult to define but are able to invoke memories e.g., tasting something bitter

+## Bottom-up Search

+**Bottom-up search** is a technique whereby agents determine an answer by searching lower-level details and then aggregating those results up the chain using _identify and abstract_ iterative processes.